Skip to content

 Directed Acyclic Graph

-is_orchestrator_dlt property ¤
+is_orchestrator_ldp property ¤

-If True, pipeline orchestrator is DLT
+If True, pipeline orchestrator is Lakeflow Declarative Pipelines

 nodes_dict property ¤